warren-fisher/daltimetable/README.md

 # Dalhousie Timetable Helper

 I have created a tool to help with picking classes at Dalhousie.
-It supports searching / filtering classes (which the academic timetable does not)
+It supports searching / filtering classes.
+Dalhousie's academic timetable (class list) does not have searching/filtering features.

 ## Feature support
-- Searching by name, course registration number, time, department and days of the week the course occurs
+- Searching by name, course registration number, time and days of the week the course occurs
 - Sharing a selection of class(es) with friends via a link

 ## Planned features